PLOUGHMAN'S SPIKENARD

 Lower leaves more linear than lanceolate, also without stalks.

-The above specimen is a young one, not fully matured to 4 feet high, and at only 18 inches high is not as open at the top as more mature specimens.
+The above specimens are mainly young ones, not fully matured to 4 feet high, and at only 18 inches high are not as open at the top as more mature specimens.

 It was used in mediaeval times to make an expensive perfume, and ploughmen used to hang this plant up in their huts to sweeten the air.